-Living minimally (Minimalism) is a trend that seems to be taking the world by storm – and for good reason!
-Not only is it budget friendly, but it’s a nice way to keep things simple, clean, and organized too!
+Living minimally (Minimalism) is a trend that seems to be taking the world by storm and not going to go away anytime soon and for good reason.
+Not only is it budget friendly, but it’s a great way to keep things simple, clean, and organized too!

 How is all of this beneficial to me?

 Ultimately the biggest benefit of living like a minimalist is happiness.
 By living in an environment that is clutter free and keeping your possessions to a minimum it frees your time and also lowers your stress levels allowing you to focus on more important things.

 Favorite Books On How To Live Like A Minimalist

 My absolute favorite book on how to live a minimalist life is The Life-Changing Magic of Tidying up.
 It’s a must read if you a good actionable guide on how to declutter and live minimally.

 Minimalist Living Tips To Help You Find Happiness

 The following minimalist living tips are a starting guide to minimalist living that will help start your journey to living a minimalist lifestyle.

 If you’re just starting your journey I encourage you to take it slow, take your time and have fun.
 Apply one or two of these tips to your life at a time as they are all baby steps for minimalism for beginners.
 You do not want to feel overwhelmed.

 If you’re wondering how to declutter and live minimally but don’t know where to start then the first thing you need to do to help you live minimally is to purge and purge A LOT!